 JEWELER

-Though I walk through the valley of the shadow of death, I will fear no evil: for thou art with me; thy rod and thy staff they comfort me
+Though I walk through the valley of the shadow of death, I will fear no evil: for thou art with me; thy rod and thy staff they comfort me…

-STATUE OF SAINT RITA CASCIA BEGINS TO SHAKE.
+STATUE OF SAINT RITA CASCIA SHAKES.

 SOUNDS: THE JEWELER’S PRAYER GETS LOUDER, THE MUSIC GETS LOUDER AND MORE INTENSE.